idyweb/idyweb/README.md

 <h3 align="left">Talking about Personal Stuff:</h3>

-- 🌱 I’m currently developing magic with Python
+- 🌱 I’m currently creating the future with Python.

-- 💬 Ask me about anything tech related, I am happy to help;
+- 💬 Ask me about anything tech related, I am happy to help.
-- 💻 I love writing code and learn anythings about it
+- 💻 I love writing code and learn anything about it

 - 📫 How to reach me **inyangidongesit22@gmail.com**